-To ensure that we gain maximum impact from our aims and objectives, the ICSPA works in tandem with Governments and Institutions that understand the need to assist countries that face the greatest challenges.
+To ensure that we gain maximum impact from our aims and objectives, the ICSPA seeks resource and support from Governments and Institutions that understand the need to assist countries facing the greatest challenges.
 Our view is that by increasing the capability, knowledge, training, skills, capacity and expertise of these front-line units, we can significantly help to reduce the harm caused to businesses, customers and citizens around the world.

 We anticipated that there would be funding gaps between that which Governments could provide and the burgeoning requirements of law enforcement units engaged in fighting cyber crime.
 The time was right for a new and radical approach; one which would bring a unique and unified approach to the cyber battle-field.

 Our organisation recognises that the cyber security arena is flourishing with new ideas, fora and organisations.
 It is a busy playing field, with a great deal happening – and not before time, some would say.
 There is much to ponder and debate – but the ICSPA has no desire to be simply a ‘talking shop’!
 Our quest is simple, our focus is clear, and together with our international partners and members – we are already delivering our mission.

 The defining aim of the ICSPA is to reduce harm from cybercrime targeted at businesses, their customers and their supply chains.
 Through effective collaboration with our member companies and with the support of respective Governments, we look at ways to provide practical assistance to law enforcement agencies and governments, to protect critical national infrastructures around the world.